-The other paid link that was mentioned, for ink cartridge refills, was a private advertiser, so there’s more personal blame with this one, and I could’ve checked to see how ‘safe’ their website neighbourhood was by using the Bad Neighborhood – Link Exchange Tool.
-I don’t know all that much about this tool, but from what I’ve read, it can help protect you if you’re unsure who you’re linking to.
-For instance, if you think that Google might look upon a website in a bad way i.e. it’s in a ‘bad neighbourhood’, then best to use the rel=”nofollow” code in your hyperlink, so search engines don’t count your link as a ‘vote’ (thumbs up).
-I’ve added the rel=”nofollow” tag to my link to the Bad Neighborhood tool, because oddly enough, after running that site through it’s own tool, there are some questionable ‘blog spam’ links shown.
+The other paid link that was mentioned, for “ink cartridge refills,” was a private advertiser, so there's more personal blame with this one, and I could've checked to see how “safe” their website neighbourhood was by using the Bad Neighborhood Link Exchange Tool.
+From what I've read, that can help to protect you if you're unsure who you're linking to.
+For instance, if you think that Google might look upon a website in a bad way, then best to use the rel="nofollow" code in your hyperlink so search engines don't count your link as a thumbs up.

 If you have any info about the usefulness of the Bad Neighborhood tool, I'd love to know.
 Don Lawson at Affiliate Watcher asks some interesting questions about linking to bad neighbourhoods.

 You can read more about what Matt Cutts has to say on paid links here.
 The blog post is a couple of years old, yet I believe it's still relevant.
 For a more up-to-date point of view, Chris G recently asked, "Where do you stand on the paid links issue?" which makes for an interesting read.

 The second point that Matt mentions, is the conditions I initially stated when running last month's graphic design prize draw.